For those that know me, or regularly follow this blog site – you know, I love life in Spain, or Vida en España.

 Today I registered the boys at the Centro de Salud so they can be called upon for a vaccine.
 As an ex-pat, I use health insurance and have thus avoided this particular registration.
 But, the vaccines are only distributed through public health, so the dreaded trip had to be done.

 For these not-so-fun, red tape-laden excursions, I bring my incredibly patient and dynamic Spanish friend with me.
 If not for her, I think I might’ve been kicked out of the country by now.
 Te quiero mucho amiga!

 It’s not even that my Spanish is that bad.
 It’s kind’ve mediocre and could definitely be better after seven years.
 But the local accent is tricky where we live.
 It’s also, the process – and man, the struggle is real.
 However, my amazing friend smiles and cuts her way through the colloquial Spanish sass like the pro she is.

 We started at the Empadronamiento (say that 5 times fast).
 This is a census office.
 This form is needed to prove you are registered with the municipality.
 Taped to the reception, we found this sign:

 Having breakfast, sorry for the inconvenience.

 We could hear the woman who was tucked behind a door frame having a chat with her Mom.
 So we waited for her to finish.
 As you do.

 She finally came out and was a bit short with us.
-But my friend was able to charm her and after a few calls on her end because the internet was down (of course).
-She ensured me – my “padron” form would be sent by email.
+But my friend was able to charm her after a few calls on her end because the internet was down (of course).
+She assured me – my “padron” form would be sent by email.
 It actually arrived before we reached the car.
 Totally shocking!
 We were on a roll.